 The Group leases motor vehicles from a related party forming part of Mizzi Organisation.
 Rental contracts are typically made for fixed periods of 5 to 6 years.
+A group undertaking also leases property from a third party where rental contract is for a period ranging from 3 to 5 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants.
 Leased assets may not be used as security for borrowing purposes.

-Extension and termination options are included in the majority of the Group's motor vehicle leases.
+Extension and termination options are included in the majority of the Group's property and motor vehicle leases.
 These terms are used to maximise operational flexibility in respect of managing contracts.
 The majority of extension and termination options held are exercisable only by the Group and not by the respective lessor.
 In respect of the majority of lease arrangements, the extension periods have been included in determining lease term for the respective arrangement.